 The IB&M Initiative places the admission of African Nova Scotian and Mi'kmaq students as its priority; however, other Black and Aboriginal students are also urged to apply to the Schulich School of Law.

 If in any given year all qualified Indigenous Black and Mi'kmaq students have been admitted and there are still spaces available through the IB&M category, the Admissions Committee may decide to admit Black students who are not indigenous to Nova Scotia and Aboriginal students who are not Mi'kmaq.

-The application form for the IB&M Initiative is the same as the application form for all students applying to the Schulich School of Law and applicants are required to write the LSAT.
-Applicants should indicate their desire to be considered for admission through the IB&M category on the Law School Application Form, and in their personal statement.
+The application form for the IB&M Initiative is the same as the application form for all students applying to the Schulich School of Law, and IB&M applicants are required to write the LSAT.
+Applicants should indicate their desire to be considered for admission through the IB&M category on the Law School Application Form and in their personal statement.
 The Admissions Committee reviews all applications and determines which applicants should be interviewed.

-The Pre-Law Course is a four-week course for qualified IB&M applicants, usually offered during the month of May.
-The focus of Pre-Law is to provide an intensive introduction to the legal research, reasoning and writing skills critical to success at law school.
-Pre-law also evaluates students for admissions purposes, and students in Pre-Law must successfully complete the course in order to attend the Schulich School of Law.
+Pre-Law is a four-week course for qualified IB&M applicants, usually offered during the month of May.
+The focus of Pre-Law is to provide an intensive introduction to the legal research, reasoning, and writing skills critical to success at law school.
+Pre-Law also evaluates students for admissions purposes.
+Students in Pre-Law must successfully complete the course in order to attend the Schulich School of Law.